Ducks, Newburyport will be published on 4 July 2019.

 This is the special, limited edition run of 500 copies, available on pre-order and while stock lasts.
-The mass-market paperback edition will be available closer to publication.
+The mass-market paperback edition is available to pre-order here.

 For further details, including shipping rates,* see below.

 *A NOTE ON SHIPPING: P&P WITHIN THE UK IS FREE; EUROPEAN SHIPPING STARTS AT £6.50 AND WORLDWIDE £9.00.